oliver-sunwc/Zen/README.md

 Cluster 5: Sound for Virtual Reality: An Exploration of 3D Sound and Movement Using Mobile Devices and Wearable Sensors

 The Applications of 3D Sound on Immersive Environmental Experiences

+This should replace the "StarterPack" directory in the MetaWear folder